BarbWire-1/fitbit-geometrix-JS/README.md

 \
 (I am just 'fishing in muddy waters' and ever again astonished, when things work somehow.
 So any criticism is highly appreciated 🙂)

-THIS APPROACH CURRENTLY DOES NOT SUPPORT ANY CSS ON THE WIDGET-OBJECTS!! (looking for ideas to solve that)
+THIS APPROACH CURRENTLY DOES NOT SUPPORT ANY CSS ON THE CONFIG-ATTRIBUTES!! (looking for ideas to solve that, but perhaps not possible, as they don't have another corresponding SVG-Element then config.text itself?)
+In branch testCSS I added <config> to object and <parseConfig>into the setter, but still not applied if set in styles.css text-buffer - at least unnecessarily working from app/index.js ;)

+Testing ...